 - Art prints

 - Enamel pins.

 But people are selling all sorts of amazing handmade goods on Etsy.
-We have seen successful shops selling everything from nail polish to food, so don’t be limited to only what is most popular.
+We have seen successful shops selling everything from nail polish to food, so do not be limited to only what is most popular.

 Etsy is not the only place to sell vintage and handmade items online here are the best alternative selling sites: